vosaul/status.im/source/technical_specs/extended_features.md

 ---
 id: extended_features
-title: Whisper - Deeper Down The Rabbit Hole
+title: Whisper - Extended Features
 ---

-## Overview
+## Deeper Down The Rabbit Hole

 If you're up for it, you can instead dive directly into the [protocol specification](https://github.com/ethereum/wiki/wiki/Whisper-Wire-Protocol).